Sommer Ray Exposes Her Pert Derriere In A Splashy Swimsuit

 Fitness model and social media influencer Sommer Ray is best known for flaunting her enviable assets and extremely fit body on Instagram.
 And to the delight of her 20.2 million fans, the model posted a new picture on Wednesday evening which sent temperatures soaring.

 Wearing a multi-colored one-piece swimsuit from her own clothing line, the model posed for the photo while standing in a garden.
-In the first picture, Sommer flaunted her slim waist and well-toned arms while in the other two, she faced her back towards the camera to put her perky posterior on full display.
-As for her beauty looks, Sommer tied her hair into a messy braid, wore some pendants and rings in her signature style and applied little to no makeup to keep it simple yet sexy.
+In the first picture, Sommer flaunted her slim waist and well-toned arms, while in the other two, she faced her back towards the camera to put her perky posterior on full display.
+As for her beauty looks, Sommer tied her hair into a messy braid, wore some pendants and rings in her signature style, and applied little to no makeup to keep it simple yet sexy.

 As of the writing of this piece and within two hours of having been posted, Sommer’s pictures became an instant favorite, garnering more than 580,000 likes and 4,000-plus comments.